nerdschoolbergen/modern-javascript-and-web-apis/exercise1/README.md

 #### 2.2.2 Dependencies
 One of the huge benefits of working with JavaScript these days is the abundance of third-party libraries and frameworks.

 The first thing we need is a web server.
 "But wait, I thought NodeJS is the web server", you say.
-NodeJS is the JavaScript runtime which we can run a JavaScript-based web server on.
-It's more like a virtual machine that we can run other software on top of.
+Not really - NodeJS is the JavaScript _runtime/platform_ which we can run a JavaScript-based _web server_ on.
+NodeJs is more like a virtual machine that we can run other software on top of.

 We're going to use the web server _Express_ which is one of the most used and most popular available for NodeJS.

 - In the terminal type `npm install express --save`.

-Two things should happen: First, `express` should be listed in the _dependencies_ section in your `package.json` file (because we added `--save`).
+Two things should happen: First, `express` should be listed in the _dependencies_ section in your `package.json` file (because we installed using `--save`).
 Second, a new `node_modules` directory was created in our project.
 This directory has lots of other directories.
-This is where all npm packages for your project are installed to.
+This is where all npm packages for your project is installed to.
+You'll find the _express_ directory there, and all the other directories are express's dependencies.

-> By adding the `-g` switch to `npm install`, we can install the package globally on the computer instead of to the current directory.
+> By adding the `-g` switch when doing `npm install`, we can install the package globally on the computer instead of to the current directory.
+For example: `npm install -g typescript` (or shorter: `npm i -g typescript`) will install the TypeScript language globally on our computer.
+But let's not do that now!

-You might think the massive _node_modules_ directory will make our git repository massive in size, but if you type `git status` in your terminal, only the package.json file has changed.
+You might think the huge _node_modules_ directory will make our git repository massive in size, but if you type `git status` in your terminal, only the package.json file has changed.
 Node_modules is never checked in to git.
 It is only ever generated locally when we do `npm install` as part of beginning working on a project.
 A typical workflow for working on someone else's project is

 ~~~~
 $ git clone [repo] <- get the code
-$ npm install <- install dependencies
+$ npm install <- install dependencies, creates node_modules and fetches all of its contents.
 ...
 ~~~~